Bosch Logo

 Bosch Emblem

-The current logo of the leader in electrical products reflects the brand’s strength and heritage and demonstrates the parent company’s progress and growth.
-Austere, simple lines convey his directness and accessibility.
-Bright color represents the energy that products give, and gray symbolizes professionalism, practicality, and reliability.
+The current logo of the leader in the production of electrotechnical products reflects the brand’s strength and heritage and demonstrates the parent company’s progress and growth.
+Smooth, simple lines convey its directness and accessibility.
+The bright color embodies the energy provided by the products, and grey symbolizes professionalism, practicality, and reliability.

 Bosch Symbol

-The company has its brand book for which the corporate font Bosch Family is specially made.
+The company has its own brand book, for which the corporate font, Bosch Family, was specially designed.
 Bosch uses a font pair of two grotesques: thick, weighty letters for the logo and light, thin letters for the slogan.

 What does the Bosch symbol mean?